Wild Sri Lanka – Realm of the Leopard

 A blue-chip wildlife documentary about the lowland leopard and other exotic species inhabiting the dry zone jungles of the country.
 Distributed internationally by Earth Touch (UK), it’s the first Sri Lankan production about the dry zone leopard of Sri Lanka.

 This film looks at the diverse and colourful wildlife of Sri Lanka, which flourishes in both the highland jungles and lowland plains.
 Leopards, jackals and crocodiles are the apex predators, but the country also boasts some of the rarest creatures on Earth, including the Sloth Bear and the Grey Loris.
-The film was recently acquired by Discovery channel (Asia) and scheduled to make its TV Premiere in South East Asia.
+The film was recently acquired by Discovery channel (Asia) and premiered on 21st August -2019.
+It was telecast over 18 Southeast Asian countries including Singapore, Malaysia, North Korea, Hong Kong, Indonesia, Thailand, Vietnam, Afghanistan, Brunei, Cambodia, Laos, Macau and Myanmar.

 Voice of the Night